Ultimate guide: Transactional email explained (what, why and how)

 Event RSVPs

-These automated email confirmations should contain information that’s useful for the purchaser, such as:
+These automated email confirmations should contain information that’s useful for the customer, such as:

-Call to action to track the purchase, view the order in the browser, rate the order, etc.
+CTA to track the purchase, view the order or reservation in the browser, etc.

 Payment and pricing details